Juniors

 If you will not be on campus this semester, please keep in touch with your advisor by email.
 Please keep in mind the requirements and other considerations given below.

 Your CSS Advisor for this year will normally be the same as last year, but due to sabbaticals and leaves, this person may be replaced over the summer.
 Please check your WesPortal in late August to see if your advisor has changed and, if so, to whom you may have been reassigned.
-Please plan to seek advice from her or him during preregistration in November for your spring courses at Wesleyan.
+Please plan to seek advice from her or him during preregistration in late October/early November for your spring courses at Wesleyan.

 CHOOSING COURSES FOR THE JUNIOR YEAR

 In the second semester, you are required to take the Junior Colloquium, CSS 371.
 In addition, you will take a two-tutorial sequence that is equivalent to two course credits, choosing two of the three Junior Tutorials (Economics, Government, and History) that are offered.
 The preliminary syllabi for these tutorials will be emailed to you in early October.
-We ask that you send your tutorial preferences to Martha by e-mail no later than Friday, October 13.
+We ask that you send your tutorial preferences to Martha by e-mail no later than Friday, October 11.
 You will be pre-enrolled in your CSS classes prior to the spring semester planning period in early November.

 Here are some factors to consider and to discuss with your advisor when choosing your electives:

 General Education Expectations: If you have not done so already, you should fulfill Stage I Gen Ed Expectations by the end of your junior year.
 You must be Stage II Compliant by the end of your senior year.
-If you have not yet satisfied Stage I and Stage II Expectations, please submit such a plan (with the assistance of your CSS Faculty Advisor) to Martha by Wednesday, September 6 for the approval of the CSS Co-Chairs.
+If you have not yet satisfied Stage I and Stage II Expectations, please submit such a plan (with the assistance of your CSS Faculty Advisor) to Martha by Wednesday, September 4 for the approval of the CSS Co-Chairs.

-You may not know your Senior Thesis or Senior Essay topic a year in advance, but it is wise to be thinking about it so that you may plan to take any appropriate courses.
+Preparation for the CSS Capstone Requirement: Senior Thesis and Senior Essay: You may not know your Senior Thesis or Senior Essay topic a year in advance, but it is wise to be thinking about it so that you may plan to take any appropriate courses.
 Without the relevant courses in a particular discipline, you may find it difficult to find an advisor willing to work with you.
 If you are thinking about asking a non-CSS faculty member to be your advisor, it is especially important to contact her or him early in your junior year.
 Many faculty members agree to advise a senior thesis only if the student has already taken a course or worked with him or her in some capacity prior to the thesis tutorial.

 A Senior Thesis/Senior Essay Proposal will be due to the CSS Co-Chairs in the spring of your junior year.